lsbardel/python-stdnet/sources/contrib/djangolink.txt

 ============================

-This is a battery included module avaiable at :mod:`stdnet.contrib.djangolink` useful for django_ developers needing to use a smart cache or adding extra in memory data to their relational database models, or both.
+This is a battery included module avaiable at :mod:`stdnet.contrib.djangolink` useful for django_ developers needing to use a *smart cache* or adding extra in memory data to their relational database models, or both.

 To use this module you need to have django_ installed.

-Stdnet as django cache
+Stdnet as django model cache
 ===========================================

 The first example is simple, we create a link so that objects of